Which careers have graduate trainee management jobs?

 Find out more about a career in the public sector.

-There are plenty of management opportunities for graduates in the fast-moving retail sector.
-Typically graduates start out as trainee store or departmental managers and many leading retailers, such as the John Lewis Partnership, Tesco and Aldi, run management training schemes.
+There are many management opportunities for graduates in retail.
+Typically graduates start out as trainee store or departmental managers and many leading retailers run management training schemes.
 Forget shelf-stacking: you could be helping to manage budgets, overseeing pricing and stock control and leading a team.
 All degree disciplines are usually accepted for these roles.

 Find out more about a career in retail.

-Graduates can walk straight into managing a team in the multi-disciplinary logistics sector.
+Graduates can walk straight into managing a team in the multidisciplinary logistics sector.
 Most do this by going through a management training scheme and then onto a management role in their preferred area.
 Some become trainee transport managers or warehouse managers, while others secure distribution management roles.
-Some employers hire graduates with specific degrees (eg engineering), but there are opportunities for graduates from all degree backgrounds.
+Some employers hire graduates with specific degrees (eg engineering or business), but there are opportunities for graduates from all degree backgrounds.

 Find out more about a career in logistics, transport and supply chain.